• IMAS Metadata Catalogue

 •

-A stable isotope analysis on blood and whiskers samples from adult female Antarctic fur seals, from 3 colonies in the Southern Ocean:
+This dataset contains stable isotope and tracking data from adult female Antarctic fur seal collected at three breeding colonies across the Southern Ocean:

 Simple